KILTprotocol/docs/sdk/02_tutorial/05_claimer/01_did.md

 This section covers creating a light DID using the account you created for the <span className="label-role claimer">Claimer</span>.

-Since a light DID is not registered on the blockchain, you don't need funds to create one.
+Since a light DID isn't registered on the blockchain, you don't need funds to create one.

 :::info